Overview

 Summarizing a paper before the discussion session 2

-Answering in-class questions 1
+Answering in-class questions 1 (max 3 per week)

 Summarizing group synthesis 2